Bachelor of Arts (BA)

-A level: AAB to include History
+- AAA to include History

-IB: 34 with at least a 6 in Higher Level History
+- 38 with at least a 6 in Higher Level History

-BTEC: We welcome applications from students taking BTECs alongside one or two A levels, including A level History.
+We welcome applications from students taking BTECs alongside one or two A levels, including A level History.
 Our typical BTEC offers are as follows:

-BTEC Level 3 Extended Certificate plus 2 A-Levels: D* plus AA including History
+- BTEC Level 3 Extended Certificate plus 2 A levels: D* plus AA including History

-BTEC Level 3 National Diploma plus 1 A-Level: D*D* plus A in History
+- BTEC Level 3 National Diploma plus 1 A level: D*D* plus A in History

 Contextual data and differential offers